 Staff Songwriters 1967-68

-Michael Brewer and Tom Shipley began their careers separately on the 1960s folk circuit.
-After meeting in 1964, they crossed paths on the coffee house circuit over the next couple of years.
-It would be three years later, when both ended up in California attempting to make it in the emerging folk-rock music scene, before their first collaboration took place.
+Folk singers Michael Brewer and Tom Shipley began their careers separately on the coffee house circuit.
+After meeting in 1964, they crossed paths over the next couple of years.
+It was three years later, when both ended up in California attempting to make it in the emerging folk-rock music scene, before their first collaboration took place.

-Michael was the first to California and he first tried his hand in the short lived duo Mastin & Brewer.
-The duo quickly landed a record contract with Columbia Records, but despite their early promise Mastin & Brewer dissolved when Mastin couldn’t take the pressure and went AWOL.
-Their first Columbia single, practically complete, had to be rerecorded as a Brewer & Brewer effort with Michael's brother Keith subbing vocals for Mastin's.
+Michael was the first to California and he tried his hand in the short lived duo Mastin & Brewer.
+The duo quickly landed a record contract with Columbia Records, but despite their early promise, Mastin & Brewer dissolved suddenly when Mastin inexplicably split.
+Their Columbia Records debut single essentially complete, was released without Mastin's vocals as a Brewer & Brewer single.

 Shortly thereafter, Tom Shipley arrived in L.A. and rented a house around the corner from Michael’s.
-Tom first recorded a song with Ruthann Friedman for A&M released under the name of The Garden Club.
-Tom was collaborating with Friedman who was writing "Windy" for The Association," and also collaborating on songs with old acquaintance Michael Brewer.
+Tom recorded a single with Ruthann Friedman for A&M released as The Garden Club.
+Tom was collaborating with Friedman who was writing "Windy" for The Association," and also collaborating on songs with Michael.
 Soon Tom was also hired by A&M as a songwriter.
 Michael recalls, "Tom looked me up and rented a house near mine.
 We started hanging out and writing, and it clicked.
 Since we had the same folk background, it wasn't hard to come up with stuff."

-As songwriters for A&M, Michael and Tom immediately began earning their keep of $125 a week.
-In 1967 and 1968, Michael & Tom’s songs were released on seven different singles and six album cuts by various recording artists.
-Their songs were recorded by a diverse group of artists including The Nitty Gritty Dirt Band, The Poor, Glen Yarbrough, Noel Harrison, The Afex (UK), The Black Sheep, and Bobby Rydell.
+Michael and Tom immediately began earning their keep as staff songwriters.
+In 1967 and 1968, Michael & Tom’s songs were recorded for seven different singles and six album cuts by a diverse group of artists including The Nitty Gritty Dirt Band, The Poor, Glen Yarbrough, Noel Harrison, The Afex (UK), H.P.
+Lovecraft, and Bobby Rydell.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~